-On November 30th 2018, US President Donald Trump, Mexican President Enrique Peña Nieto, and Canadian Prime Minister Justin Trudeau signed The United States–Mexico– Canada Agreement (USMCA), concluding over a year of negotiations surrounding the much publicized successor to the North American Free Trade Agreement (NAFTA).
-Though signed and agreed to in principle, the new agreement has not been ratified by each country’s legislature and has therefore not yet come into force.
+On November 30, 2018, US President Donald Trump, then-Mexican President Enrique Peña Nieto, and Canadian Prime Minister Justin Trudeau signed The United States–Mexico– Canada Agreement (USMCA), concluding over a year of negotiations surrounding the much-publicized successor to the North American Free Trade Agreement (NAFTA).
+Though signed and agreed to in principle, the new agreement has so far been ratified only by the US and Mexico, but not the Canadian legislature, and thus has not yet come into force.

-Despite the controversy and acrimony that surrounded the contentious negotiations, as well as criticism levelled at some of the new provisions, analysts appear to agree that the USMCA represents an upgrade—albeit a modest one—over NAFTA for all parties included.
-One facet of the new agreement surrounding medical devices marks clear progress for North American medtech markets, given that NAFTA did not include any provisions dealing with medical devices specifically.
+Despite the contentious nature of the negotiations, as well as criticism levelled at some of the new provisions, analysts appear to agree that the USMCA represents an upgrade—albeit a modest one—over NAFTA for all parties included.
+One facet of the new agreement surrounding medical devices marks clear progress for North American medtech markets, given that NAFTA did not include a section dealing exclusively with medical devices.

 Titled Annex 12-E, this addition has been hailed by AdvaMed as a significant improvement in the rules governing medical devices across North America.
-Included in Annex 12-E are a handful of provisions that the signatories must abide by once the agreement is ratified and in force, which are summarized below:
+Included in this annex are a handful of provisions, summarized below, that the signatories must abide by once the agreement is ratified and in force:

 - All signatories must make available online a description of each competent authority, its specific responsibilities, and regularly updated contact information.

-- In addition, all parties must ensure that regulations surrounding medical devices across the three countries are not duplicative, and are also required to institute regular examinations into potential duplicative practices by their competent authorities.
+- In addition, all parties must ensure that regulations surrounding medical devices across the three countries are not duplicative, as well as institute regular examinations into potential duplicative practices by their competent authorities.
 (In this context, “duplicative” refers to requiring medical device companies to conform to highly similar regulatory requirements in each individual country, which increases costs and delays authorization).

-- All parties should assure that the definition of “medical devices” in its own laws and regulatory requirements are aligned and consistent with the definitions approved by the Global Harmonization Task Force.
+- All parties should ensure the definition of “medical devices” in its own laws and regulatory requirements is aligned and consistent with definitions approved by the Global Harmonization Task Force.

-- Signatories are required to bolster cooperation in order to maintain aligned and harmonized regulatory requirements across North America, including through participation in international and regional initiatives, such as the International Medical Device Regulators Forum.
+- Signatories are required to bolster cooperation to maintain aligned and harmonized regulatory requirements across North America; this effort is to include participation in international and regional initiatives, such as the International Medical Device Regulators forums.

 - All audits of companies’ quality management systems (QMS) that are conducted by sanctioned regulatory authorities and abide by conditions of the Medical Device Single Audit Program are to be recognized and accepted in all three countries.